-This article will explain in further detail how to put a mobile home on a permanent foundation.
+This article will provide an answer to the question “can you put a mobile home on a foundation and explain in further detail how to put a mobile home on a permanent foundation.
 We’ll discuss what you should consider before the project, during, and after your mobile home has been placed in a permanent foundation.

 Why should I put my mobile home on a permanent foundation?